-For the past three years, the Department of Agricultural and Resource Economics (DARE) has recognized some of its outstanding alumni by inducting them into the DARE Hall of Fame.
-The inductees include former Governor Roy Romer, former Supreme Court Justice Bill Neighbors, Dr. Dale McCall and former faculty members Dr. Jim Lewis and Dr. Mel Skold.
-The banquets honoring these individuals have been outstanding events, with opportunities for numerous department alumni to see each other and reconnect with many of our current and retired faculty
+Since 2013, the Department of Agricultural and Resource Economics (DARE) has recognized some of its outstanding alumni by inducting them into the DARE Hall of Fame.
+The inductees include a former governor, a former supreme court justice, and several former faculty members.
+The banquets honoring these individuals have been exceptional events, with opportunities for numerous department alumni to see each other and reconnect with many of our current and retired faculty.

 Jack Annan is a native of LaSalle, Colorado.
 He attended CSU, graduating in 1955 with a BS in Vocational Agriculture.
 Following a stint in the military, he went to New Raymer where he started the school’s vocational agriculture program.
 He earned an ME degree in 1966 from CSU, then joined the faculty at Northeastern Junior College in Sterling.
 He has since become an institution at NJC, both as an instructor and an advocate for the school throughout Northeastern Colorado.
 In recognition of his contributions, the school in 2004 dedicated a bronze statue in his honor and designated Jack as “Mr. NJC.”